Saturday, July 8, 2023

 Dimensions of Post Traumatic Growth

 I love sharing my post traumatic growth with those I meet.
-I’m from grief, addiction, trauma, self-doubting, dysfunction, failure, and loneliness.
+I’ve survived tragedy and grief, addiction, trauma, depression, anxiety, bitterness and resentment, self-doubting, panic attacks, burnout, dysfunction, suicidal ideation, failure, rejection, and loneliness.
 And yet, like many helping professionals can personally attest, these locales of brokenness have only helped to define my journey of redemption.

 Our struggles and hardships